rasbt/mlxtend/docs/sources/CONTRIBUTING.md

 #### 1. Configuring a remote that points to the upstream repository on GitHub

-List the current configured remote repository for your fork by executing
+List the current configured remote repository of your fork by executing

 ```bash
 $ git remote -v